 I discovered my corn allergy in 2006, simultaneously with gluten intolerance.
 I am a probable celiac given my family history and my symptoms, but have never sought a formal diagnosis.
 In 2012 my already-known corn allergy went from a more “normal” allergy to hypersensitive and extremely severe.
 I began having throat-closing and facial-swelling reactions to eating small traces of corn-based additives such as citric acid and xanthan gum, and began having severe systemic reactions (blood pressure drop, blurred vision, severe asthma, feeling of throat closing) from being near items such as popscorn or items fried in corn flour.

 Within a year of becoming more sensitive to corn, I also began to have moderate to severe reactions to over 30 other foods when ingested (only corn causes severe airborne reactions so far), and now have severe sensitivities to dozens of chemicals.
-To explain the number of allergies and rapidity of onset, I am also accruing a number of other diagnoses including H-EDS, Dysautonomia, and suspicion of MCAD.
+To explain the number of allergies and rapidity of onset, I am also accruing a number of other diagnoses including H-EDS and MCAS.
 You can read more about those on my more long-winded “Allergy History” page.
+Most recently I have discovered that my suspected dysautonomia was not that at all, but rather hemolytic anemia due to g6pd deficiency.

 At the time of writing I am unable to eat any vegetables in the brassica, chenopod families, can’t eat any root vegetables unless I grow them myself due to allergy issues with the fertilizer, and also haven’t been able to eat any squash that I’ve tried.
 So that’s most vegetables, basically.
 But hey, I can eat the hell out of some lettuce, and I have also been having good luck with many fruits.